Matched trilogy: Setting

 Condie's Matched trilogy takes place in a futuristic, dystopian world in the present-day United States, known simply as the Society.
 The Society maintains tight control of all aspects of its citizens' lives, from the food they eat, to the way they spend their free time, to whom they are allowed to love.
-Nutrition in the Society is controlled by nutrition specialists, who decide the proper content and portion of food citizens require to be their healthiest selves.
+Nutrition in Society is controlled by nutrition specialists, who decide the proper content and portion of food citizens require to be their healthiest selves.
 Free time is to be spent in an assortment of pre-determined wholesome activities.
 In the first book, Cassia Reyes chooses hiking as her activity.
 Good-standing citizens are eligible to be "matched" when they are seventeen years old to their most compatible partner, who is predetermined by the Society.

 Cassia lives in Mapletree Borough, a neighborhood ornamented with its namesake (at the conclusion of the first book, the Society destroys the maple trees and renames it Garden Borough).
 Mapletree Borough is part of Oria Province, a constituent to the Society.
 Oria is a well-off province, though as the provinces geographically move farther from the Capital City, Central, they become less developed.
 These are referred to as the Outer Provinces, where the Society wars against an unknown force known as the Enemy.
 The Society has less control over the Outer Provinces, so the laws are more relaxed in these areas.